chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

   - If the team is capable of properly applying tactical design and the Supporting Subdomain is innovative and must endure for years in the feture, this is a good opportunity to invest in your software using tactical design.
   - However, this *does not* make this model the Core Domain in the eyes of the business, it is merely supporting.

+##### Further decision parameters for using tactical design

+- Are domain experts available and are you committed to forming a team aroud them?
+-